DeathWrench/ScaleableTelevision/README.md

 The code may be sloppy because I don't know what I'm doing.
 If it wasn't for [CozyImprovements](https://thunderstore.io/c/lethal-company/p/Spyci/CozyImprovements/) I would've never figured out how to do this.
 Any contributions are welcome.

+## Required to work
+- The line in BepinEX.cfg must be set as such: HideManagerGameObject = true

 ## Known Bug
 [issue with placing the TV when Y Scale is set higher than normal](https://github.com/DeathWrench/ScaleableTelevision/issues/1)